 At least once a week we have family game night during dinner time.
 We play our favorite card games, we feast on delicious nibbles like this kid-friendly fondue board made with Emmi USA, we listen to music, and the most magical part - we actually have full on conversations with one another!

-When serving fondue to kids you should also think about serving dippers that they are familiar with along with some that are a bit more adventurous for them to try.
+When serving this cheese fondue recipe to kids you should also think about serving dippers that they are familiar with along with some that are a bit more adventurous for them to try.

 Here's a list of what we served along with a few fun things that you may want to add in depending on who is sitting at your table.